soundbio/soundbioigem2019/research_docs/research_updates.md

 * I also did more research into types of gradient based models.
 It seems that these involve PDEs and ODEs and have been largely used in bioreactor modeling

 ### Hari

+* I learned about the Box-Behnken design for optimizing parameters through a smaller number of designed experiments.
+This seems very borderline software, but could be used with known parameters in models to see what hardware changes effect them.
+* I also researched bubble column reactors, which is the kind of design hardware is going with.
+These bioreactors have been used in the past to produce bacterial cellulose, and their models are simpler than those of internal loop airlift bioreactors (though they are structured similarly).

 ### Keerthana
 ### Vrishab